gobbledygook88/gobbledygook88.github.io/app/_travel/2023-11-19-the-canadian.md

   - title: Jasper National Park
     latitude: 52.87615911534961
     longitude: -118.07909278981076
     text: I had set my alarm for 5am.
 This gave me enough time to shower and get prepared for arrival into Jasper at 6am.
 I did not want to miss this for anything.
-Though it was pitch black when the doors were opened, I was the first off the train and so smiling from ear to ear; I had been longing to come back to Jasper for a very very long time.
+Though it was pitch black when the doors were opened, I was the first off the train and smiling from ear to ear; I had been longing to come back to Jasper for a very very long time.
 First things first, Tim Hortons for breakfast.
 Then a few hours exploring the small town watching the sun rise over the snowy mountains.
 The early cloud cover meant we weren't going to get clear views when we pass through the mountains later, but that didn't matter to me.
 Just being in Jasper with the sun and fresh snow falling was enough to make the whole trip perfect.
     images:
     - url: /travel/2023-11-19-the-canadian/jasper-poster-1.jpg
       alt: Poster